 First Maya settlement in the region

-As little as it can be, the walls of Cahal Pech hold lifelong history.
-Each telling a different story.
-Entering the main plaza, curiosity is what fills our mind as we walk through its maze of interconnected rooms.
+As little as it seems, the walls of Cahal Pech hold lifelong history, each telling a different story.
 Cahal Pech provides an excellent example of the Mayas architecture.
 Just by looking at the manmade structures, we can easily visualize the life once lived hundreds of years ago.
 There’s plenty more to be explored, plenty more to learn and plenty more to live throughout this two-hour tour.
+Bring your camera along to get great shots of this amazing maya ruin.
 Let our guide Agusto enlighten you as we discover the past.

 Private transportation in AC Vehicle from your hotel.